Lymnaea stagnalis: Distribution

 The distribution of this species is holarctic, mainly the temperate zones of Northern America, Europe and Asia.
 The snail can be found in many ponds, lakes and very slow-moving rivers with a rich underwater vegetation.
 The northernmost populations exist in northern Norway, and in Central Europe, it inhabits even montane ecosystems at 1700 meters above sea level.
 In the Saprobiensystem used in Germany to judge the quality of freshwater biotopes, the species has a value of 1.9 and indicates a biotope with a water quality class II, the second-highest.

 Shell

 For the terms used in this section, see gastropod shell.
 The shells vary from light brown to dark brown, and the height of an adult shell ranges from 45 to 60 millimeters.
 Rarely, snails with a 70 mm shell can be found.
 The width of an adult shell ranges from 20 to 30 mm.

 The shell has 4.5 to 6 weakly convex whorls.
 The upper whorls are pointed, while the last whorl is suddenly inflated.
-Young great pond snails can be confused with those of the genus Physa, and rarely, in cases of irregularly grown shells, great pond snails can be mixed up with Radix peregra — though adults of the latter species are a lot smaller, with shell heights of only 12 to 20 millimeters.
+Young great pond snails can be confused with those of the genus Physa, and rarely, in cases of irregularly grown shells, with Radix peregra—though adults of the latter species are a lot smaller, with shell heights of only 12 to 20 millimeters.